 - 7. This is the most difficult part of the ill-health process.
 In making this decision you should: - give strong regard to the Independent Doctor's medical opinion regarding likelihood of the individual being capable of undertaking any gainful employment.
 This should be your starting point; - take into account non-medical factors that will aid or prevent an individual undertaking any gainful employment and identify whether these change when the individual is likely to be able to undertake gainful employment.
-In making this decision make sure you are considering the persons ability to undertake gainful employment not obtain it.
+In making this decision make sure you are considering the person's ability to undertake gainful employment not obtain it.
 In particular locational issues are not relevant; - thoroughly document the decision making process so that it is clear why a decision has been made if, and when, the individual appeals; - take advice from LGSS Pensions Service if you are inclined to award a different tier to that indicated by the Independent Doctor. - 8.
-Department for Communities and Local Government (DCLG) had previously issued guidance aimed at the Independent Doctor regarding how to use the medical information available to give an opinion on tier.
-The most relevant parts of this are given at Appendix C. There was no equivalent specific guidance from DCLG for the employer.
-It is therefore for you as the employer to decide how you will use non-medical factors to make the decision using the principles and oblique references contained in the guidance as best you can. - 9.
-To aid this process it is recommended that you develop your own guidance on what non-medical factors you will consider when making the tier decision and how these will be applied.
-Appendix F gives some ideas on what you may wish to consider this is not exhaustive. - 10.
+Department for Communities and Local Government (DCLG) issued guidance in relation to the 2008 Scheme aimed at the Independent Doctor regarding how to use the medical information available to give opinions on the matters relevant to ill health retirement decisions.
+Sections of this remain valid for contextual purposes and are included within Appendix C. There is mention of non-medical aptitude issues in the latest DCLG Frequently Asked Questions document that may assist employers.
+It is for you as the employer to decide how you will use non-medical factors to make the decision using the principles and references contained in the guidance and Frequently Asked Questions document as best you can. - To aid this process it is recommended that you develop your own guidance on what nonmedical factors you will consider when making the tier decision and how these will be applied.
+Appendix F gives some ideas on what you may wish to consider - this is not exhaustive. - 10.
 Employers should also bear in mind: - If the matter did proceed to an appeal, the opinions given by the independent doctor will be given significant weight and so any decision to downgrade the tier must have a sound argument. - If an employer makes a decision to award ill-health pension benefits in a way that does not reflect the independent doctor's opinion they must make a clearly justified case for why this has been done.
 If an award is based on a higher tier and an acceptable case is not made the Cambridgeshire and Northamptonshire Pension Funds reserve the right to charge the difference between the capital costs of the tiers to the employer immediately.
 If an award is based on a lower tier, they will also charge any compensation award made by the Pensions Ombudsman as a result of this decision directly to the employer.